ShaunCurtis/Blazr.VSA/Documents/ListQueries.md

 ## WeatherForecastListHandler

-Handlers are specific to the backend.
-This is the Entity Framework Handler:
+Handlers are specific to the record and data store.
+This is the Entity Framework Handler for the WeatherForecast.

+It injects the `IDbContextFactory` and gets a `DbContext` for the transaction.
+It executes the `GetItemsAsync` extension method on the context.
+Note it builds the Sort and Filter Predicate delegates from the fields within the `WeatherForecastListRequest`.

 ```csharp
 public sealed class WeatherForecastListHandler : IRequestHandler<WeatherForecastListRequest, Result<ListItemsProvider<DmoWeatherForecast>>>